 EMS West and Western Regional EMS Inc 1002 Church Hill Road Pittsburgh, PA 15205 412/242-7322

 EMS Update 2018 is the thirty-first annual conference and exhibit for EMS West.

 We are proud to have Western Regional EMS Inc. as the sponsor and producer of this event.
 WREMS is a non-profit organization devoted to sponsoring educational activities on behalf of EMS West.

 Most of the classes count toward continuing education requirements for EMRs, EMTs, AEMTs, Paramedics, PHRNs, PPHEs and PHPs as defined by the Pennsylvania Department of Health, Bureau of Emergency Medical Services.
 Continuing education credits also may be applied to EMS certifications from other states.
 Check with your state agency.
 Additional information on the con-ed credits is available in each class and at the registration desk.

 The expanded exhibition area is open to conference attendees and the general public at no additional cost.

-Registration for EMS Update 2018 begins in January 2018.
+Registration for EMS Update 2018 began January 17, 2018.
 Sorry, but we cannot hold any spaces.